carla-paloma/book-club/about.markdown

 **What type of people will make up the club?**

-Light and hardcore geeks who seldom get bored because they find most topics fascinating or exciting.
+100% humans.

 **What types of books will your club primarily read?
 Fiction?
 Non-fiction?**

 Everything is welcome.

-**I want to lead the next club session, is this okay?**

-Sure!
-Anyone in the book club can lead the group.
-Just express your interest prior our jit.si gathering.

-**What are the minimum and maximum number of members?**
+**What is the maximum number of members?**

 The maximum amount of members is ten.
-We have a couple of new members as for July 2020.
+We need female members as for September 2020.

 **When will the next meeting take place?**

-You have 4 weeks approx. to read the book.
-After 4 weeks, you will receive details to a jit.si gathering.
+You have about 4 weeks to read the book.
-Because of time zone differences, there will be two different jit.si  gatherings.
-Naturally, some members will not show up.
-No stress.

 **I have previously read the book of the month; what should I do?**